MedatechUK/Medatech.APY/docs/oDataConfig.md

 Load a configuration file containg settings for connecting to Priority oData.
 This may be either from:
 - the IIS web.config file
-- a file called constants.py in the root dir of your project
+- a file called constants.py in the PATH folder.

 This package standardises the required settings for connecting to priority oData, and can be used in:
 - a web handler (where these settings are stored in the website configuration)